howardcheung/auto-data-preprocessor/README.md

 # Work to be done:
-- add inputs for number of headers
-- read multiple worksheet in Excel file
 - add intermediate timestamp to the output dataframe
 - add tab to choose results depending on time range and weekday ranges
 - write the user manual